-Analyse and adapt as per user behaviour
+Analyze and adapt as per user behavior

-If you want to boost app downloads, the one thing you need to continually do, is analyse how your users are interacting with your app.
+If you want to boost app downloads, the one thing you need to continually do is analyze how your users are interacting with your app.
 This will not just help you understand what they spend the most time on, while on your app, but also let you know why they tend to drop off and eventually churn.
 Monitoring the user’s journey closely and recording the important engagement metrics is the only way you can engage them better and prevent churn.